-- Understanding of connectivity through systems of systems - Knowledge of human-computer integration - Understanding of data warehousing and data mining - Digital competence must be combined with other competence
+- Understanding of connectivity through systems of systems - Knowledge of human-computer integration - Understanding of data warehousing and data mining - Digital competence must be combined with other competence battery value chain based on the answers from the questionnaire.

 5.1.2.
 Circular economy